ghi-electronics/Docs/hardware/components/spwf04sa.md

-# Updating the WPWF04SA Wi-Fi Module Firmware
+# Updating the SPWF04SA Wi-Fi Module Firmware
 ---

 > [!Warning]
-> Before updating the Wi-Fi firmware, erase all applications on the host board to prevent them from interfering with the upgrade process and to avoid possible damage to the host processor.
+> Before updating the Wi-Fi firmware, erase all applications on the host board to prevent them from interfering with the upgrade process and to prevent possible damage to the host processor.

 When the Wi-Fi module starts, it sends a PowerOn message which tells you what firmware version is installed.
 For example, `PowerOn 171117-0328fe3-SPWF04S`.
 In this case the firmware is dated 11/17/17.